Snger/reading-notes/tools/GIMP.md

 ## printout the resources used in the PSD Imgae
 > [This script](https://github.com/jsbueno/psd_print_resources/blob/master/psd_print_resources.py) simply parses file from a PSD Imgae (Adobe Phtooshop native image format), and printout the resources used in the file tagged with "/Name" -- most of them are font (typeface) names.
 > Since GIMP as of 2.8 can't import Photoshop text layers as text, this script can help designers to see what fonts where used in a given image without resorting to a Photoshop install.

+## Change the Size of an Image for the screen
+> The first thing that you might notice after opening the image, is that GIMP opens the image at a logical size for viewing.
+If your image is very large, like the sample image, GIMP sets the zoom so that it displays nicely on the screen.
+The zoom level is shown in the status area at the bottom of the Image window.
+This does not change the actual image.
+> The other thing to look at in the title-bar is the mode.
+If the mode shows as RGB in the title bar, you are fine.
+If the mode says Indexed or Grayscale, read the Section 4.7, “Change the Mode”.
+> Use Image → Scale Image to open the “Scale Image” dialog.
+You can right click on the image to open the menu, or use the menu along the top of the Image window.
+Notice that the “Scale Image” menu item contains three dots, which is a hint that a dialog will be opened.
+> The unit of size for the purpose of displaying an image on a screen is the pixel.
+You can see the dialog has two sections: one for width and height and another for resolution.
+Resolution applies to printing only and has no effect on the image's size when it is displayed on a monitor or a mobile device.
+The reason is that different devices have different pixels sizes and so, an image that displays on one device (such as a smartphone) with a certain physical size, might display on other devices (such as an LCD projector) in another size altogether.
+For the purpose of displaying an image on a screen, you can ignore the resolution parameter.
+For the same reason, do not use any size unit other than the pixel in the height / width fields.